Some of the most recent deadly US mass shootings

 A list of some of the deadliest mass shootings in the United States in the last two years:

 — Aug.
-31, 2019: Five people were killed in West Texas in shootings in the area of Midland and Odessa.
+31, 2019: Seven people were killed in West Texas in shootings in the area of Midland and Odessa.
+The gunman also died after being shot by police.

 — Aug.
 4, 2019: A gunman wearing body armor shot and killed nine people at a popular nightlife area in Dayton, Ohio.
 Police were patrolling the area and killed the suspect.